AdjointBackMapV2: Precise Reconstruction of Arbitrary CNN Unit's Activation via Adjoint Operators

-{\bf $(RM3)$} Separations are taken on in-ch kernels only.
-Moreover, the effective hypersurfaces from an individual kernel sum together pixel-wise to reconstruct an effective hypersurface, $\mathbf{H}^{Adj}_{l, j, i}$.
-That effective hypersurface describes the local kernel's weighting on the input space, considering all stride moves merged.
-In other words, it reveals how a feature sum could be generated from space $\mathcal{X}$'s perspective, when an in-channel convolved feature map is pooling globally (Fig.\ref{figModel:two_factors}(b)), i.e.,
+$\mathbf{RM3}$ (Fig.\ref{fig:Model:two_factors}(b)): No merging is taken on any in-ch kernel's convolution.
+However, global pooling will be applied for mapping, i.e., the effective hypersurfaces from an individual kernel sum together pixel-wise to reconstruct an effective hypersurface, $\mathbf{H}^{Adj}_{l, j, i}$.
+That effective hypersurface describes the local kernel's weighting in the input space, considering all stride moves merged.
+In other words, it reveals how a feature sum could be generated from the space $\mathcal{X}$'s perspective, when an in-channel convolved feature map is pooling globally, i.e.,

 where the distributive law and linearity in dual space support the last ``$=$''.
 Thus, $\mathbf{H}^{Adj}_{l, j, i}$ is composed of two operators: $\mathbf{H}^{Adj, I}_{l, j, i}$ and $\mathbf{H}^{Adj, b}_{l, j, i}$,